 Do you buy your vegetables directly from your favourite shop?
 Beans, broccoli, cauliflower, potatoes, cucumber, and many more come in plastic packaging.
-Plastic production and waste affect the wildlife dramatically.
+Plastic production and waste affect wildlife dramatically.

 Produce transported over a vast distance to reach your grocery shop pollutes the oceans.
 Your inexpensive vegetables destroy the planet.
 Wouldn’t it be better for all to buy from local and trusted farmers who are less likely to damage wildlife?
-You might be limited to seasonal choice, but the planet can’t take any more waste.
+You might be limited to seasonal choices, but the planet can’t take any more waste.

 This is a collaborative post.